nchenderson/elements-nonpar-stat/docs/07-empiricalcdf.md

 \end{equation}
 to hold with at least $1 - \alpha$ probability.

-* In other words, we want less than $\alpha$ probability of any part of the path of $F(t)$ going outside of the bands.
+* In other words, we want less than $\alpha$ probability for any part of the path of $F(t)$ going outside of the bands.

 * One choice of $L_{\alpha}^{band}(t)$ and $U_{\alpha}^{band}(t)$ which has this property is the following